-- Any horse (other than a race horse) that is more than 12 years old at the time it is placed in service. - Any qualified rent-to-own property (as defined in section 168(i)(14)).
+- Anv horse (other than a race horse) that is more than 12 years old at the time it is placed in service. - Any qualified rent-to-own property (as defined in section 168(i)(14)).

-- · Automobiles. - Light general purpose trucks. - Typewriters, calculators, copiers, and duplicating equipment. - Any semi-conductor manufacturing equipment. - Any computer or peripheral equipment. - Any section 1245 property used in connection with research and experimentation. - Certain energy property specified in section 168(e)(3)(B)(vi). - Appliances, carpets, furniture, etc., used in a rental real estate activity.
+- Automobiles. - Light general purpose trucks. - Typewriters, calculators, copiers, and duplicating equipment. - Any semi-conductor manufacturing equipment. - Any computer or peripheral equipment. - Any section 1245 property used in connection with research and experimentation. - Certain energy property specified in section 168(e)(3)(B)(vi). - Appliances, carpets, furniture, etc., used in a rental real estate activity.

-- Office furniture and equipment. - · Railroad track. - Any motorsports entertainment complex (as defined in section 168(i)(15)) placed in service before January 1, 2011. - Any natural gas gathering line (as defined in section 168(i)(17)) placed in service after April 11, 2005, the original use of which begins with you after April 11, 2005, and is not under self-construction or subject to a binding contract in existence before April 12, 2005.
+- Office furniture and equipment.

+- Railroad track.

+- Any motorsports entertainment complex (as defined in section

+- 168(i)(15)) placed in service before January 1, 2012. - Any natural gas gathering line (as defined in section 168(i)(17)) placed in service after April 11, 2005, the original use of which begins with you after April 11, 2005, and is not under self-construction or subject to a binding contract in existence before April 12, 2005.
 Also, no AMT adjustment is required. - Any property that does not have a class life and is not otherwise classified.

-- Vessels, barges, tugs, and similar water transportation equipment. - Any single purpose agricultural or horticultural structure (see section 168(i)(13)). - Any tree or vine bearing fruit or nuts. - Any qualified smart electric meter property. - Any qualified smart electric grid system property.
+- Vessels, barges, tugs, and similar water transportation equipment. - Any single purpose agricultural or horticultural structure (see section 168(i)(13)). - Any tree or vine bearing fruit or - Any qualified smart electric meter property. - Any qualified smart electric grid system property.

-- Any municipal wastewater treatment plant. - Any telephone distribution plant and comparable equipment used for 2-way exchange of voice and data communications. - Any section 1250 property that is a retail motor fuels outlet (whether or not food or other convenience items are sold there). - Any qualified leasehold improvement property. - Any qualified restaurant property that is a building. - Any qualified restaurant property that is section 1250 property and an improvement to a building. - Initial clearing and grading land improvements for gas utility property. - Certain electric transmission property specified in section 168(e)(3)(E)(vii) placed in service after April 11, 2005, the original use of which begins with you after April 11, 2005, and is not under self-construction or subject to a binding contract in existence before April 12, 2005.
+- Any municipal wastewater treatment plant. - Any telephone distribution plant and comparable equipment used for 2-way exchange of voice and data communications. - Any section 1250 property that is a retail motor fuels outlet (whether or not food or other convenience items are sold there). - Any qualified leasehold improvement property placed in service before January 1, 2012. - Any qualified restaurant property that is a building and placed in service before January 1, 2012. - Any qualified restaurant property that is section 1250 property and an improvement to a building and placed in service before January 1, 2012. - Initial clearing and grading land improvements for gas utility property. - Certain electric transmission property specified in section 168(e)(3)(E)(vii) placed in service after April 11, 2005, the original use of which begins with you after April 11, 2005, and is not under self-construction or subject to a binding contract in existence before April 12, 2005. - Any qualified retail improvement property (as defined in section 168(e)(8)) and placed in service before January 1, 2012.